xmartlabs/xmartlabs.github.io/_posts/2020-03-30-CI-WITH_FASTLANE_AND_BITRISE.md

 > This blog is not intended to explain these concepts but how we configure and set up these tools to optimize our development workflow.
-See their respective website and documentation to know more abut each tool.
+See their respective website and documentation to know more about each tool.

 ### So, why automate integrations and releases.